Derks-cz/fastify-fs-route/README.md

 }
 ```
 ***Adding a schema***

----
-For each route method, you can do validation
+> For each route method, you can do validation.
-Be sure to specify the method that you use for the route, otherwise the route will not be validated
+> Be sure to specify the method that you use for the route, otherwise the route will not be validated.
----

 * Our schema - "schemas/api/user.json"
 ```
 {